GhostTalker/RebootMadDevice/README.md

-# RebootMadDevice V2 - MAD Plugin
+# RebootMadDevice V3 - DB version
 Reboot MAD devices via ADB or PowerSwitch when device is not responding.

 Only works with Python 3.6 and above.